pulkitjalan/ip-geolocation/README.md

 ## Services

-#### IPStack

-IPStack offers a JSON IP and GeoIP REST API allowing to get a visitor IP address and to query location information from any IP address.

 #### IP-API

 IP-API is a free (or paid) service that can also be used instead of the database file or the paid maxmind service.
 They do have some limitations on the free service so please have a look at the [docs](http://ip-api.com/docs/) first.